 19. Helena Ravenclaw

-The Grey Lady's story (murdered at the hands of a jilted lover, the Bloody Baron) is an important cautionary tale about toxic masculinity and unfortunately truncated for pacing purposes.
+The Grey Lady's story (murdered at the hands of a jilted lover, the Bloody Baron) is an important cautionary tale about toxic masculinity that was unfortunately shortened for pacing purposes.
 She does provide Harry with her mother's diadem, assisting in the eventual defeat of Lord Voldemort.

 18. Padma & Pavarti Patil